 Dazzling, evocative and sublime, this exhibition provides a rare opportunity to see some of J.M.W.
-Turner’s most spectacular works.
+Turner's most spectacular works.
 Usually outnumbered by his grand oil paintings, around 150 of Turner’s beautiful watercolours are displayed, giving a comprehensive view of the artist’s astonishing use of watercolour, his techniques and his influences.

 A hugely enjoyable and very beautiful exhibition